petermc87/Sports-GOATS/README.md

 ```

 #### Views
 Using React, a number of different view templates are created.
 For the main page, an index of all the posts is displayed for the user to interact with.
-The navigation bar at the top is a part of a defualt desplay, along with the different page header.
-See *figure 1* thru *figure 8* for where at the top shows the navigation and corresponding header.
+The navigation bar at the top is part of a defualt display, along with the page teh dynamically changing page header.
+See *figure 1* thru *figure 8* where at the top shows the navigation and corresponding header.

 The views for each page displayed to the user:

-* `Index.jsx` - React view template displaying all previously created GOAT posts (see *figure 1*)
+* `Index.jsx` - React view template displaying all previously created GOAT posts (see *figure 1*).
-* `New.jsx` - React view template for creating a new GOAT (see *figure 9*)
+* `New.jsx` - React view template for creating a new GOAT (see *figure 9*).
 * `Edit.jsx` - React view template that is modeled exactly as the `New.jsx`.
-The information from the previously created post is pulled into this template so that it can be edited
+The information from the previously created post is pulled into this template so that it can be edited.
 * `Show.jsx` React view template for displaying all the post information as selected by the user.
 It contains comments array and all posted likes and dislikes.

 #### Controllers
-To control the flow of data, a separate folder containing the `authController.js`, `dataController.js`, `routeController.js` and `viewController.js`
+To control the flow of data, a separate folder containing the `authController.js`, `dataController.js`, `routeController.js` and `viewController.js`.

 To note, the `server.js` contains the Express middleware connection between the `/goats` url and the `routeController.js`.
 This is also the case for the `/user`.

 Of particular interest to the reader is the the `authController.js`.
-There, where creating a new user, a password is encrypted(hashed and salted) with the help of the `bcrpytjs` npm package.
+When creating a new user, a password is encrypted(hashed and salted) with the help of the `bcrpytjs` npm package.

 ```
 router.post('/signup', async (req, res) => {